 Mary's wrapping up her workweek with a newfound resolve to curb her alcohol consumption.
 To get her weekend started on a healthy note, she heads to her local farmer's market Saturday morning with a neighbor.
 She's perusing bunches of vibrant kale and crates of shiny apples when her eyes fall upon a refreshing bottle of artisanal sparkling water.
 As she reaches to grab it, her neighbor says, "Oh, you’re buying that?
 You know, it's just a crutch for quitting alcohol; you should try herbal tea instead."
 Mary freezes.
 She didn't ask for this advice, yet here it is, dropped into her day like an unwelcome guest.

-Just like Mary, many people encounter unsolicited advice on a regular basis, especially when they're in the midst of lifestyle changes.
+Just like Mary, many people encounter unwarranted advice on a regular basis, especially when they're in the midst of lifestyle changes.
 This is particularly true when that change involves cutting back on or quitting alcohol.
+What is unsolicited advice, and why do people give unsolicited advice?
+And what do we do when that unsolicited advice is criticism?
 Let's explore the psychology behind the ubiquitous nature of unsolicited advice and offer some tips on how to navigate this often-unwanted territory.

 What Is Unsolicited Advice?